opencog/opencog/examples/pln/inference-control-learning/README.md

 Unfortunately this method has some problems.
 First, it doesn't work well when the probability estimates have very different confidences.
-One option is to account for confidence in the score to be passed to tournament selection.
-If s is the probability and c the confidence, then we may consider s*c instead of s alone.
+One option is to account for the confidence in the score to be passed to tournament selection.
+If s is the probability and c the confidence, then we may consider for instance s*c instead of s alone.
 This avoids to pick rules with large strength but low confidence, which is perfect for exploitation but bad for exploration.
 Second, it doesn't work well if n is small, which is often the case in rule selection as only a couple of rules may be valid for a given intermediary target.
 If n=2, then k can be either 1, total randomness, or 2, total determinism.

-In order to address that, I suggest to calculate the actually distribution of choice given the distribution of success and offer a cost-effective way to do that.
+In order to address that we can estimate the probability distribution of actions (here inference rules) in a conceptually similar fashion to using Thompson Sampling for controlling universal agents [1].
+Though instead of sampling the environment we build the probability distribution of action and sample from it.
+I claim that this is more adequate in our case (which can be revisited later on).
+First, the horizon is only 1 step ahead so I doubt it is more costly.
+Second, our models, in OpenCog, are partial and represent in fact classes of models (that is how uncertainty is modeled, as explained below).
+Third, it helps to clearly seperate the policy from the world model.

 Assume we have n rules with TVs tv1, ..., tvn.
 The idea is to calculate the probability that a rule is the best based on the pdfs,